- Employee relations management skills

 - Compliance audit findings

-Your resume will stand out if you demonstrate the ability to assess issues, think critically and analytically, and develop effective, ethical, and timely solutions to complex people challenges.
+Demonstrate the ability to assess issues, think analytically, and develop effective, ethical, and timely solutions to complex challenges.

 How to highlight problem solving skills: